kodecocodes/english-style-guide/README.md

 **lists**
 List items should be followed by colons, not dashes.

 If a list includes items, bold them (&lt;em&gt; in WordPress).
 If the list items are code structures, use the bold style rather than the inline code style.
+The colon should appear _outside_ of the bold formatting.

 **methods**
 see _code objects_.